bd-j/cetus/INSTALL.md

 	1. `cd ~/pfs/code/site-packages`
     2. `git clone https://github.com/bd-j/python-fsps`
     3. `cd python-fsps`
     4. `python setup.py build_fsps` which barfs lots of text, but if the last line contains *removing build directory* then you are golden.
+    5. If you are using MPI, there is a change that needs to be made in `fsps.__init__.py`.
+Namely, you must comment out the FSPS revision check, which spawns a subprocess

 4. Install sedpy
     (for dust and filter projections)